Basing Street Studios: History

 Black Sabbath completed their 1970 album Paranoid, including the recording of its title track, at Island, and returned to the studio the following year to record its follow-up, Master of Reality.
 Traffic recorded portions of John Barleycorn Must Die at Island in 1970, returning the following year to record The Low Spark of High Heeled Boys.
 The Jeff Beck Group recorded Rough and Ready at Island in 1971.
 The same year, Mott the Hoople recorded Wildlife at the studio, returning the following year to record Brain Capers.
 In 1973, the Eagles recorded Desperado at the studio.

 Island Studios added a mobile recording truck in 1972, with Genesis using it to record their 1974 album The Lamb Lies Down on Broadway.

 Songs recorded at Island Studios include "Without You" by Harry Nilsson, "After Midnight" by Eric Clapton, "All Right Now" by Free, "Peace Train" by Cat Stevens, and "Many Rivers to Cross" by Jimmy Cliff.

 Other artists who recorded at Island Studios include Paul McCartney, Go, John Martyn, and Brian Eno.

-In 1975, the studios were officially renamed Basing Street Studios and put under the direction of producer Muff Winwood.
+In 1975, the studios were officially renamed Basing Street Studios and put under the direction of record producer Muff Winwood.

-In 1977, during his 14-month self-imposed exile from Jamaica, Bob Marley lived in an apartment upstairs from the studio where The Wailers' albums Catch a Fire and Burnin' had been completed years earlier, recording the album Exodus.
+In 1977, during his 14-month self-imposed exile from Jamaica, Bob Marley lived in an apartment upstairs from the studio where the Wailers' albums Catch a Fire and Burnin' had been completed years earlier, recording the album Exodus.

 In 1978, Dire Straits recorded their eponymous debut studio album at Basing Street Studios.
 Other artists who recorded at Basing Street Studios included Fairport Convention, Roxy Music, Sparks, and Joan Armatrading.

 Legacy

 Jill Sinclair and Trevor Horn, owners of East London's SARM studios, bought Island's Basing Street Studios in 1982, renaming them Sarm West Studios to complement their existing East London studio.
 Horn and Sinclair also established offices at the Basing Street location for ZTT Records and Stiff Records labels, as well as Perfect Songs and Unforgettable Songs publishing companies.
-In November 1984, the former Island Studio building was the venue for the recording of "Do They Know It's Christmas" by the members of Band Aid in support of relief efforts for the 1984–1985 famine in Ethiopia, and in November 2014, the studios were used to record the Band Aid 30 charity single.
+In November 1984, the former Island Studio building was the venue for the recording of "Do They Know It's Christmas?" by the members of Band Aid in support of relief efforts for the 1984–1985 famine in Ethiopia, and in November 2014, the studios were used to record the Band Aid 30 charity single.

 SPZ Group closed Sarm West Studios on Basing Street in 2013.
 In 2018, the former church building was converted into nine luxury flats.

-In October 2019, a commemorative blue plaque dedicated by the Nubian Jak Community Trust honoring Bob Marley, Peter Tosh, and Bunny Wailer was placed at the site of the former Island/Basing Street Studios where The Wailers' albums Catch a Fire and Burnin were completed, as well as the Bob Marley and the Wailers album Exodus.
+In October 2019, a commemorative blue plaque dedicated by the Nubian Jak Community Trust honoring Bob Marley, Peter Tosh, and Bunny Wailer was placed at the site of the former Island/Basing Street Studios where the Wailers' albums Catch a Fire and Burnin were completed, as well as the Bob Marley and the Wailers album Exodus.